 The pessimist pole · The wave breaks the wrong way

-Geoffrey Hinton, who shared the Turing Award and a Nobel and is routinely called a godfather of the field, left Google in 2023 specifically so he could say what he now says without a corporate minder: there is something like a 10 to 20 percent chance that AI ends in human extinction within a few decades.
+Geoffrey Hinton, who shares a Turing Award and a Nobel and is routinely called a godfather of the field, left Google in 2023 specifically so he could say what he now says without a corporate minder: there is something like a 10 to 20 percent chance that AI ends in human extinction within a few decades.
 He expects white-collar work to go first, paralegals and call-center staff before plumbers and electricians.
 His proposed remedy is almost poignant in its desperation; since we will not be able to keep something smarter than us in a subordinate role, he argues we should try to build “maternal instincts” into it so that it cares for us the way a mother cares for an infant.
 By his own admission, nobody yet knows how to do that.

 Yoshua Bengio, the third of the deep-learning godfathers, lands nearby with a researcher’s restraint, redirecting his work toward non-agentic, safety-first systems designed to advise rather than act, on the theory that the danger lives in autonomy and goals, not in raw capability.